9999years/textecca/report/report.md

 - TeX is an *incredibly* dynamic language.
 - Macro expansion is astonishingly flexible — and makes error messages *really bad,* and static analysis largely impossible.
+- The design constraints of TeX --- in particular, the need for brevity --- makes TeX source largely unreadable.

 ## DSLs